OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ![Associating labels to forms fields](images/form-labels-ss.png)

-After following these steps for each input field and published the module, you can test reading the inputs captions using a screen reader.
+On setting these steps for each input field and publishing the module, you can test reading the inputs captions using a screen reader.

 <div class="info" markdown="1">